 Thomas Doty – Storyteller

-Since 1981, master native storyteller Thomas Doty has visited thousands of schools throughout the country.
+Since 1981, Thomas Doty has visited thousands of schools throughout the country.
 Doty has a variety of performances available for grades K-12.
 For native people, stories have been a teaching-tool-of-choice for thousands of years.

 Thomas Doty's performances dramatize native wisdoms and teachings in ways that profoundly connect students to themselves and each other, as well as to cultural traditions.